 Freixenet is the leading producer of sparkling wine in the world and has over 17 wineries worldwide.
 Founded in the 1970s, Freixenet Finca Sala Vivé is another one of the established wineries in the area.
 They chose the Queretaro wine region because the climate and terrain was similar to their original Spanish vineyards outside Barcelona.
 As the foremost expert in sparkling wine, the other wineries in the region send their wine to Freixenet to be made into sparkling wine.

 Freixenet Finca Sala Vivé produces a wide range of whites, reds and sparkling wine from brut to sweet.
 Their impressive cellar is built 25 meters underground.

 If you visit during February, don’t miss the Bubbles Fest.
 Freixenent is one of the more established enotourism spots in the region and hosts a variety of festivals throughout the year.

-One of the more recent wineries to start offering wine tours is Vinaltura.
-It’s a small winery but is producing exceptional wines.
+One of the more recent wineries to start offering wine tastings is Vinaltura.
+It’s a small winery, but it’s producing exceptional wines.
 They have vineyards in Baja and Queretaro, which makes it fun to compare the two different terroirs.
 Their Ensenada wine is more of a fruit bomb, classic for the Baja region, while their Queretaro wines have higher acidity.
-They currently produce Sauvignon Blanc, a Cabernet Sauvignon and Merlot blend, Tempranillo, Malbec, rose, sparkling rose, and they are experimenting with Gewürztraminer.
+They currently produce Sauvignon Blanc, a Cabernet Sauvignon and Merlot blend, Tempranillo, Malbec, rose, sparkling rose, and they are experimenting with still and sparkling Gewürztraminer.

 Puerta del Lobo